Home » IELTS Speaking: What is the examiner looking for?

 Let’s look at one example: the examiner thinks it is important that the candidate ‘keeps going’.

 The next step is for you to practise doing the Speaking test as the candidate and grading your performance as an examiner.
-Find practice questions and topics (there are several in Road to IELTS).
+Find practice questions and topics online.
 Give yourself one minute to look at the task and make notes.
 Then record yourself speaking on the topic for one to two minutes.
 Afterwards listen to yourself and grade yourself on each of the areas covered by the examiner.
 Evaluate your performance.

 This exercise will enable you to pinpoint your weak areas and to develop strategies to improve.
 If, for example, you discover that you are unable to ‘keep going’, a performance area the examiner above was looking for, then you will know that you need to spend lots of time improving your fluency.
 Try this exercise again and again, and record yourself.
 Save your recordings so that you can measure your progress.